Elderly clinic

 Creating a safe and supportive environment

 Adapting the living situation to the needs of a person with Dementia’s disease is an important part of any treatment plan.
-For someone with Dementia, establishing and strengthening routine habits and minimizing memory-demanding tasks can make life much easier.
+For the Dementia care process, establishing and strengthening routine habits and minimizing memory-demanding tasks can make life much easier.

 Exercise